Trifold wallets are a bit thick and bulky, but they do offer a lot of storage. Check out our top picks for the best men’s trifold wallets.

 The only other issue is that it only comes in a dark, chocolatey brown.
 It would be nice to have a black or tan offering to pair with other leather items like dress shoes, boots, or watch straps.

 Stealth Mode Trifold Leather Wallet with RFID Blocking

-If you need an attractive wallet that will keep your credit card numbers a secret, the Stealth Mode Trifold Wallet is a solid choice.
+If you need an attractive wallet that will keep your credit card numbers a secret, the Stealth Mode Trifold Wallet (Amazon affiliate link) is a solid choice.

 This handsome wallet uses Crazy Horse leather.
 This type of leather has a pull-up effect (temporary discoloration caused by scratching, pinching, etc.), giving it a unique look and great patina over time.